 Type of Vehicle

 There’s more of an opportunity for cultural interactions with local tribes in East Africa, for example, the Maasai and Samburu, as they are more involved in tourism.
-In southern Africa it’s difficult, although not impossible, to encounter indigenous tribes like the Bushmen and Himba in their natural surroundings.
+In southern Africa it’s difficult, although not impossible, to encounter indigenous tribes like the Bushmen (in Botswana) and Himba (in Namibia) in their natural surroundings.

 Otherwise there is a requirement for travelers entering South Africa, Seychelles, Kenya or Tanzania from or via a yellow fever infected (endemic) area that they must be in possession of a valid International Certificate of Vaccination against yellow fever.
 Yellow Fever Endemic Zones include, United Republic of Tanzania, Angola, Uganda, Kenya and Rwanda.